zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-It is now straightforward to show that the electromagnetic plane wave expansion of Equation 17.129 can be reduced to
+Equations 17.131 make it easy to show that the plane wave expansion of Equation 17.129 can be reduced to

 $$ \tag{17.133}
 \begin{aligned}